cs394-w19/rideNplay/readme.md

 React Native apps may target iOS 9.0 and Android 4.1 (API 16) or newer.
 You may use Windows, macOS, or Linux as your development operating system, though building and running iOS apps is limited to macOS.
 Tools like [Expo](https://expo.io) can be used to work around this.

-ollow the [Getting Started guide](https://facebook.github.io/react-native/docs/getting-started.html).
+Follow the [Getting Started guide](https://facebook.github.io/react-native/docs/getting-started.html).
 The recommended way to install React Native depends on your project.
 Here you can find short guides for the most common scenarios:

 The full documentation for React Native can be found on our [website][docs].